 Other things that could stop fuel movement are: a collapsed fuel line, a faulty check valve at the quick disconnect on the tank, or debris in the fuel line somewhere.

-If a top grade inline filter is not used, it is common that the fuel inlet filter screen will become clogged with fine particles.
+If a quality inline filter is not used, the fuel inlet filter screen in the carburetor will become clogged with fine particles.

-Before doing this test, be sure to do the filter test above and leave the carburetor disassembled (the ML diaphragm cover, the ML diaphragm, the ML , and the inlet valve must be removed).
+Before doing this test, it is a good idea to do the filter test above and leave the carburetor disassembled (the ML diaphragm cover, the ML diaphragm, the ML, and the inlet valve must be removed).
 If the filters or fuel lines are clogged, the fuel pump cannot do its job.
 For the Top 80: The airbox junction must be attached to the carburetor.
-If the carburetor is loose, the pump will not receive any pressure pulses from the crankcase and it will not pump fuel.
+If the carburetor is loose, the pump will not receive any pressure pulses from the crankcase and it will NOT pump fuel.

-Warning for Top 80 engines : if the reed valve body is even slightly loose, the fuel pump may pass this test but when the engine warms up and is under load (flying), the pump may fail.
-Check the mounting screws for the reed valve body that they are torqued to specs.
-Threadlock MUST be used on these screws!
+For the Top 80 and all engines that use the WG-8 carburetor with an internal pulse port (through the reed valve body): if the reed valve body is even slightly loose, the fuel pump may pass this test but when the engine warms up and is under load (flying), the pump may fail.
+Check the mounting screws for the reed valve body that they are torqued to specifications.
+Blue threadlock MUST be used on these screws!
 The carburetor will have to be removed to check the reed valve.